-During the three and nine months ended January 31, 2015, gross R&D expenditures totaled \$1.7 million and \$8.7 million, respectively (2014 - \$3.5 million and \$10.6 million, respectively).
+During the year ended April 30, 2015, gross R&D expenditures totaled \$10.4 million (2014 - \$14.9 million).
 During the first quarter, we filed an IND and transitioned into clinical development.
-As a result, clinical development and chemistry, manufacturing and controls (CMC) costs increased, and discovery chemistry costs decreased.
-During the second quarter, with our decision to suspend clinical development of ZEN-3365 in October 2014, we recognized a patent impairment loss of \$0.1 million.
-A \$0.4 million impairment loss on clinical supplies was also recognized.
-During the third quarter, we refocused efforts on development and evaluation of other compounds suitable for clinical development.
+As a result, clinical development and chemistry, manufacturing and controls (CMC) costs increased, and discovery chemistry and preclinical costs decreased.
+During the second quarter, with our decision to suspend clinical development of ZEN-3365 in October 2014, we recognized a patent impairment loss of \$0.1 million and a \$0.4 million impairment loss on clinical supplies.
+During the third and fourth quarters, we refocused efforts on development and evaluation of our superior 2nd generation compounds suitable for clinical development.
+Overall the decrease was due to the restructuring efforts as a result of the suspension of ZEN-3365 which resulted in lower salary costs, and the comparatively lower costs spent on testing compounds that had been developed in the prior year, as the development process incurs substantial costs.

-R&D for the three and nine months ended January 31, 2015 also included \$nil and \$0.2 million, respectively (2014 - \$nil and \$0.4 million, respectively) of share-based payments related to stock options and restricted stock units granted to employees.
+R&D for the year ended April 30, 2015 also included \$0.3 million (2014 - \$0.4 million) of share-based payments related to stock options and restricted stock units.
 The stock options and restricted stock units granted during the three months ended July 31, 2013 were issued in connection with the Plan of Arrangement.